-Before ever agreeing to business financing, you need to investigate what the application process is like and how the loan terms work.
-You also need to investigate the repayment expectations.
-If you’re unable to pay back Small Business Administration loans as you’re required to, this option could prove to be more expensive and less appealing than you initially anticipated.
+You should investigate what the SBA application process is like and how the loan terms work.
+You also need to consider repayment expectations.
+If you’re unable to pay back Small Business Administration loans as you’re required, this option could prove to be more expensive and less appealing than you initially anticipated.

-One advantage of SBA loans is that the repayment schedule is often longer than what other alternatives may offer.
-The schedule depends on how you intend to spend money.
+Repayment schedules for SBA loans are often longer than for other loan types.
+The schedule depends on how you intend to spend the money.
 Money spent on working capital or daily operations must be paid back in seven years.
-New equipment has a 10-year repayment schedule, and you can take up to 25 years to pay back real-estate financing.
+New equipment has a 10-year repayment schedule, and you can take up to 25 years to pay back real estate financing.